Karnage Construction

 Rebranding & Style Tile

-I began the process of rebranding very early on into this project.
-I was hardly done with my user interviews before I started brainstorming different aesthetics.
-I kept in mind some of the brand values stated on their website as I moved forward, such as quality, dependability, equity, collaboration, and integrity.
+I kept in mind some of the brand values stated on their website as I brainstormed aesthetics, such as quality, dependability, equity, collaboration, and integrity.
 I wanted to add an air of professionalism without losing their personality.

-Karnage Construction has a very vibrant color palette that, all things considered, does fit with the quirkiness their brand exemplifies.
-However, the accessibility issue was a glaring one, so I chose a warm color palette with the main colors derived from yellow and orange, including blue as an infrequent splash of color seen in banners.
+Karnage Construction has a very vibrant color palette that does fit with the quirkiness of their company.
+However, the accessibility issue was glaring, so I chose a warm color palette with the main colors derived from yellow and orange, including blue as an infrequent splash of color seen in banners.
 Already, the light yellow background with dark brown lettering was miles ahead of the bright teal with orange.

-I switched the typography from serif to 2 sans serif fonts, Montserrat and Cabin, something easy on the eyes.
-For their logo and main header, I used the font Dro Demo, a sans serif font that looks hand etched from stone.
+Their current typography is hard on the eyes, so I switched the typography from serif to 2 sans serif fonts, Montserrat and Cabin, and changed their headers from UPPERCASE to Capitalized Case.
+For their logo and main header, I used the font Dro Demo, an uppercase sans serif font that looks hand etched from stone.
 It feels raw and authentic while evoking a sense of power that one might associate with construction.

 Click to enlarge